rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 Possible deeper continuation:

-* if local closure repair is still too shallow and the workflow needs deeper rule / encoding redesign
+* if local closure repair is still too shallow and the workflow needs deeper rule or encoding redesign

----

 ### F7 candidate